gabrielrs1/Pokedex/README.md

 ### `yarn`

-With the project open in coding editor open you console for install of dependencies
+With the project open in coding editor open you console for installation of dependencies

 ### `yarn start`